I’m Stephen Goldmeier.

 The GIDEON Project, Southern Methodist University

 From 2020 to 2023, under contract with the Deason Center for Criminal Justice Reform at Southern Methodist University, I was the project coordinator for a research project studying changes to indigent-defense services in the wake of funding increases in New York State.
 My role was a hybrid between project manager, subject matter expert, and technology consultant.
 This included directly managing a team of Research Assistants, drafting memoranda of understanding, designing and documenting research methods, structuring datasets, configuring our tech tools, and much more.
-I also managed relationships with local justice system actors in the counties we are studying.
-Finally, I designed and convened an advisory board made up of industry experts and people who have been directly impacted by the criminal legal system.
+I also managed relationships with local justice-system actors in the counties we are studying.
+Finally, I designed and convened an advisory board for our project made up of industry experts and people who have been directly impacted by the criminal legal system.

 Housing Priority Campaign, Columbus Chapter, Democratic Socialists of America